 Nowadays urban survival has become quite a popular topic.
 Television shows, podcasts, blogs and magazines have all contributed to the growing curiosity about survivalist tactics and skills.

 Due to all the press that this theme is generating, a lot of people are now beginning to look at stockpiling with new eyes.
 Also, more and more people are asking themselves if they have the survival skills to survive a disaster of great magnitude.

 Here is a list of skills that a person would need if a catastrophe were to take place.
 Challenge yourself and find out if you have enough urban survival skills to make it through a really serious situation.

-9. Can you use a knife efficiently for a variety of purposes?
-We are not talking about a paring knife or a bread knife but a heavy duty Rambo type knife with which you will clear a path, clean fish, cut branches for your shelter and maybe defend yourself.
+I’m not talking about a paring knife or a bread knife but a heavy-duty Rambo type knife with which you will clear a path, clean fish, cut branches for your shelter and maybe defend yourself.
 As an adjunct: do you know how to sharpen a knife?

 If you have measured yourself against this rather long list of urban survival skills and found yourself lacking, don’t despair.
 Many of the skills in this checklist can be acquired at a pace you determine.
 Some of the skills are actually fun to learn with your family or a group.
 Make it a goal to acquire at least one skill every two or three months – it can even be one that you would need for ordinary adventures.

 The important thing is this list shows you where you need to start so you can take the first step towards being disaster ready.